 I Used Ozempic, Wegovy, Mounjaro, Rybelsus, or Saxenda but Haven’t Suffered Stomach Paralysis.
 Should I be worried?

-Unfortunately, being currently free of the symptoms of gastroparesis is no guarantee you are free from any adverse health effects.
+Unfortunately, being free of gastroparesis symptoms does not guarantee that you are free from any adverse health effects.
 Speak with your doctor about your health and your concerns.
-If you experience any symptoms, look to your health care provider for advice on how to move forward.
+If you experience any symptoms, seek advice from your healthcare provider on how to move forward.

 Have You Been Affected by Ozempic?

-If you or a loved one have used Ozempic or another similar drug and have suffered any of the related adverse health effects, call the Morris Bart law firm to speak with a New Orleans Ozempic Stomach Paralysis Lawyers for a free consultation.
-Our attorneys are prepared to discuss the details of your condition, the impact it has had on your health, and explain what legal options may be available to you.
-Click here to see more about our office locations throughout Louisiana, Mississippi, Alabama, and Arkansas or call us today!
+If you or a loved one have used Ozempic or another similar drug and have suffered any of the related adverse health effects, call Morris Bart to speak with a New Orleans Ozempic Stomach Paralysis lawyer for a free consultation.
+Our attorneys are prepared to discuss the details of your condition and the impact it has had on your health and explain what legal options may be available to you.
+Click here to see more about our office locations throughout Louisiana, Mississippi, Alabama, and Arkansas, or call us today!

 Questions?Call 800-537-8185